External returns and data standards

 Contextual information about the University of Portsmouth

-Portsmouth is a large University with over 17,000 Home/EU full-time undergraduate students in 2020/21 and over 28,000 students overall.
+Portsmouth is a large University with over 17,000 Home/EU full-time undergraduate students in 2021/22 and over 28,000 students overall.
 Portsmouth is home to over 5,000 international and EU students from around 160 countries.
 The University’s mission states that ‘We delight in creating, sharing and applying knowledge to make a difference to individuals and society’.
 We are proud of our longstanding success in widening access to HE and we work in partnership with our students to provide transformational, high-quality educational experiences.
-Our gold rating in the Teaching Excellence Framework (TEF) 2017 confirms our success in this.

 Thanks to our active aspiration raising and outreach programme, supported by £3.3 million investment each year in student bursaries and financial support, we are successful in widening access into higher education.
 The proportion of Portsmouth students undergraduates from more deprived neighbourhoods (IMD Q1) has increased over the last five years and is higher than the proportion of the population living in IMD Q1 neighbourhoods.
 Similarly, we have a higher proportion of Black, Asian and Minority Ethnic (BAME) students than the average in our region.